RobinsonLuzo/Notebook/README.md

 **Additonal Functionality to come:**

-- Video and Stories *a-la* Instagram will likely follow after these, but will require mre library imports.
+- Video and Stories *a-la* Instagram will soon follow!

 **Note:** Actions involving posting photos etc require a user to be logged in to work correctly.
 Log in first or create a new profile if starting the app for the first time.
-This can be done at: "user/login" and selecting the option to Create a new profile.
+This can be done at: "user/login" when clicking the port the page is created at and selecting the option to "Create a new profile".

 ## Bugs/TODO:

 29.07.21 - User profile creation will create a profile, but redirect fails specifying path "post/user/login".
 Not immediate concern, but to be fixed.

 22.08.2021 - User profile photo displays at incorrect scale when a larger photo is used.
 Not immediate, but possibly revise format profile phots are saved in to a certain size to prevent in future - Bulma only allows for rescaling from photos up to 4x from stated size in html.

+09.09.2021 - Change screen on opening to login prompt.
+Create method for explore section of navbar to uncover new photos/profiles.